lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 The touch screen calibration process can be forced in two ways:

 - by hard reset procedure: See [Hard Reset](#hard-reset)
-- by menu: The process can be stared from **Menu->Settings->Screen->TSC Adjust** menu
+- by menu: The process can be started from **Menu->Settings->Screen->TSC Adjust** menu

 ## Configuration Update

 Please, see [Configuration](#configuration) section for configuring `config.ini` file.

+The firmware configuration can always be updated independently from the firmware, fonts & icons and additional languages.

-To update the firmware configuration:
+In order to update the firmware configuration:

 1. Copy your edited `config.ini` file to the root of the SD card.
 The SD card capacity should be less than or equal to 8GB and formatted as FAT32
 2. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT (or power cycle your printer)